xpharry/mlnd-capstone/README.md

 #### 2) Play with DQN

-Either run `coast_racer_dqn_train.py` to train the model or `coast_racer_dqn_demo.py` to see it in action. demo.py loads the tensors from the TF checkpoint files and runs the model.
-(Check the file name that this tries to restore from if you haven't left this to train completely using my code or have made any alterations.)

 Note that `coast_racer_dqn_train.py` doesn't render anything and as such, needs to be VNCd into to see whats happening.